Kingdom of Yugoslavia

-The preliminary kingdom was formed in 1918 by the merger of the provisional State of Slovenes, Croats and Serbs (itself formed from territories of the former Austria-Hungary, encompassing today's Bosnia and Herzegovina and most of today's Croatia and Slovenia) and Banat, Bačka and Baranja (that had been part of the Kingdom of Hungary within Austria-Hungary) with the formerly independent Kingdom of Serbia.
-In the same year, the Kingdom of Montenegro also proclaimed its unification with Serbia, whereas the regions of Kosovo and Vardar Macedonia had become parts of Serbia prior to the unification.
+The preliminary kingdom was formed in 1918 by the merger of the provisional State of Slovenes, Croats and Serbs (itself formed from territories of the former Austro-Hungarian Empire, encompassing what is now Bosnia and Herzegovina and most of what are now the states of Croatia and Slovenia) and Banat, Bačka and Baranja (that had been part of the Kingdom of Hungary within Austria-Hungary) with the formerly independent Kingdom of Serbia.
+In the same year, the Kingdom of Montenegro also proclaimed its unification with Serbia, whereas the regions of Kosovo and what is today North Macedonia had become parts of Serbia prior to the unification.

 The state was ruled by the Serbian dynasty of Karađorđević, which previously ruled the Kingdom of Serbia under Peter I from 1903 (after the May Coup) onward.
-Peter I became the first king of Yugoslavia until his death in 1921.
+Peter I became the first king of Yugoslavia, reigning until his death in 1921.
 He was succeeded by his son Alexander I, who had been regent for his father.
 He was known as "Alexander the Unifier" and he renamed the kingdom "Yugoslavia" in 1929.
 He was assassinated in Marseille by Vlado Chernozemski, a member of the Internal Macedonian Revolutionary Organization (IMRO), during his visit to France in 1934.
 The crown passed to his 11-year-old son, Peter.
 Alexander's cousin Paul ruled as Prince regent until 1941, when Peter II came of age.
 The royal family flew to London the same year, prior to the country being invaded by the Axis powers.

 In April 1941, the country was occupied and partitioned by the Axis powers.
 A royal government-in-exile, recognized by the United Kingdom and, later, by all the Allies, was established in London.
 In 1944, after pressure from the British Prime Minister Winston Churchill, the King recognized the government of Democratic Federal Yugoslavia as the legitimate government.
 This was established on 2 November following the signing of the Treaty of Vis by Ivan Šubašić (on behalf of the Kingdom) and Josip Broz Tito (on behalf of the Yugoslav Partisans).